omegaml/omegaml/docs/source/guide/models/frameworks/tensorflow.rst

     model.summary()
     model.fit(ds, epochs=1, steps_per_epoch=3)

-Store the model to omega|ml as follows:
+Store the model to omega-ml as follows:

 .. code:: python

     om.models.put(model, 'tfkeras-flower')

 Load and use the model for prediction as follows.
-This runs the prediction on the local computer and does not use omega|ml's runtime cluster.
+This runs the prediction on the local computer and does not use omega-ml's runtime cluster.

 .. code:: python